elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 The President announced that this meeting was to have been under the direction of Mrs. [Julia R.] Tutwiler, the Chairman of the Committee on the Florentine Commonwealth;--but, that she had just received a note telling her that Mrs. Tutwiler was unable to be present; and, to our great regret, her Article of the Programme, on Fillipo Strozzi, would have to be omitted.

 The first article given us was by Mrs. Edward H. [Rebecca] Griffin, and was: “A Few Words about Fra Angelico.”
-She spoke of having intended to give us at some time the result of a study of Michel Angelo, the great master; but that the time given her now was too short for so grand a subject.
+She spoke of having intended to give us at some time the result of a study of Michel Angelo [Michaelangelo], the great master; but that the time given her now was too short for so grand a subject.
 And sometimes it is well to look at those good and true and noble artists who are not the greatest masters in Art—to whom we make the lowest reverence;--but who are like natural, innocent children, or like fresh flowers, whose bloom we almost fear to injure by handling.

 Of the early life of Fra Angelico we know little; but of his faith and spiritual nature his works have much to tell.
 After he had accepted the religious life, his allegiance to his vows was perfect.
 It is related of him that, when dining at the Pope’s table, he declined to eat meat, because his own Prior had not given him leave to do so.
 He sought for no honors; not

 [87]

 even those of the Church.
 When an archbishopric was offered to him, he asked that it might be given to his friend Antonino, whose devotion and charity made him worthy of the place.
-And Antonino,--in whose character our essayist found much in common with one who lived in our own time, Cardinal Newman,--was made an archbishop in place of Fra Angelico.
+And Antonino,--in whose character our essayist found much in common with one who lived in our own time, Cardinal [John Henry] Newman,--was made an archbishop in place of Fra Angelico.

-The flowers of Angelico’s art were flowers of Paradise;--he was a mystic, as truly so as Madame Guyon, or Thomas-a-Kempis;--in simple devotion to his ideals, he looked up from himself to his God.
-But he did not escape the pitfalls incident to his kind of treatment of Art; and on some minds his pure and spiritual work makes no impression.
+The flowers of Angelico’s art were flowers of Paradise;--he was a mystic, as truly so as Madame Guyon, or Thomas-a-Kempis;--in simple devotion to his ideals, he looked up from himself to his God.[^guyon] But he did not escape the pitfalls incident to his kind of treatment of Art; and on some minds his pure and spiritual work makes no impression.
+[^guyon]: Jeanne-Marie Bouvier de la Motte-Guyon (1648-1717), French mystic imprisoned for her book _A Short and Very Easy Method of Prayer_ (1685); Thomas á Kempis (1380-1471), author of _The Imitation of Christ_ (1441).

 Mrs. Griffin spoke of a painter of our own time, who paints nothing that does not show some spiritual beauty;--who, having agreed to paint a picture for a Club, was told that what was wanted was a portrait of President Arthur.
 He answered: “But he is only a handsome man.”

-We were told of the works of Giotto, and of those of Oreagno; and especially of a carving in stone by Oreagno representing the Death of the Virgin;--of which we were shown a beautiful reproduction.
+We were told of the works of Giotto, and of those of Orcagno [Orcagna]; and especially of a carving in stone by Orcagno [Orcagna] representing the Death of the Virgin;--of which we were shown a beautiful reproduction.[^orcagna]
+[^orcagna]: Probably a reference to Andrea de Cione Orcagna's _Death and Assumption of the Virgin_ (1359) in the Church of Orsanmichele, Florence, Italy.

-Our essayist spoke of Angelico as being all softness and resignation, instead of force; and yet as lacking none of the maximus of Art.
+Our essayist spoke of Angelico as being all softness and resignation, instead of force; and yet as lacking none of the maxims of Art.
 If he is not first natural, then spiritual,--if he seems to begin with the latter quality,—still he is natural in his child-like faith.

 The message he gives might almost as well have been given by music.
 His gardens are of those never formed by man, his religious awe adheres to religious